19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001]

-(11) The Minister may by regulations establish a Supplementary Retirement Scheme to provide for voluntary cash contributions by individuals to accounts operated by SRS operators so as to encourage individuals to save for their old age.
+(11) The Minister may by regulations establish a Supplementary Retirement Scheme to provide for voluntary cash contributions by individuals and by their employers on their behalf to accounts operated by SRS operators so as to encourage individuals to save for their old age.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]